stcan/meanwell-can-control/README.md

        <value> = amps oder volts * 100 --> 25,66V = 2566

 # charge_control.py
-Tool to control battery charging and discharging depending on the electricity meter.
+Example code to control battery charging and discharging depending on the electricity meter.
 Do not use without adaptation to local conditions and only under supervision!